-Chew Chew's Diner is a railway-themed greasy spoon where the all day breakfast menu boasts an abundance of choice.
-Find over a dozen variation on eggs Benedict, 20 types of omelette, and classic egg breakfasts.
+Chew Chew's Diner is a greasy spoon where the all-day breakfast menu boasts an abundance of choice.
+Find over a dozen variations on eggs Benedict, 20 types of omelettes, and classic egg breakfasts.

-The Lakeview is a refurbished diner open around the clock.
-The expansive menu has been updated and upgraded in recent years, but still very much adheres to the genre, offering tasty, hangover-crushing foods like all-day brunch, tuna melts, clubhouse stacks, and an abundance of poutine options.
+The Lakeview is a classic diner open around the clock.
+The expansive menu has been updated and upgraded in recent years, but still very much adheres to the genre, offering tasty, hangover-crushing foods like all-day brunch, tuna melts and clubhouse stacks.

 Slide into a booth at The Grille at pretty much any hour of the day to enjoy everything from breakfast to late night eats.
-This dine doubles as a bar, too - so if you'd like a beer with your all day breakfast, you're in luck.
+This diner doubles as a bar, too, so if you'd like a beer with your all day breakfast, you're in luck.

-While Jim's Restaurant and Gale's have both withstood the test of time in this part of the city, Okay Okay Diner on Queen East is a local fave for all day breakfasts and lunches featuring triple-stacked sandwiches and souvlaki platters.
+While the neighbourhood is plentiful with diner options, Okay Okay Diner on Queen East is a local fave for all day breakfasts and lunches featuring triple-stacked sandwiches and souvlaki platters.

-Mars Food in Little Italy has recently revamped its menu, but thankfully, the interior retains all its original chrome, vinyl and Formica charm.
+Mars Food boasts an interior with chrome, vinyl and Formica charm.
 Open late into the night on weekends, it's an ideal spot for pancake breakfasts after last call.

 The Times Square Diner is a resilient, turquoise-clad greasy spoon in Wilson Heights where menu staples include thick milkshakes, pork chop dinners, and hot open faced sandwiches smothered in gravy.

-Avenue Open Kitchen is a longstanding luncheonette in the Garment District.
-Here they do brisk business on workdays dishing out short order standards like three egg breakfasts, smoked meat sandwiches and hearty daily specials foods like chicken soup or mac and cheese.
+Avenue Open Kitchen is a longstanding luncheonette where they do brisk business on workdays, dishing out short order standards like three egg breakfasts, smoked meat sandwiches and hearty daily specials with foods like chicken soup or mac and cheese.

 UFO Restaurant is a remnant of simpler times on West Queen West.
-Here early birds are rewarded with full breakfasts at a discount, though you'll find the food quite wallet-friendly at anytime of day.
-In terms of dinners, ribeye steaks and pork chops are both priced under $9.
+Here, early birds are rewarded with full breakfasts at a discount, though you'll find the food quite wallet-friendly at anytime of day.

-Fran's at Yonge & College is an institution, and while some might say its past its prime, most would be sad if it ever closed.
-She's kind of like an old friend that's been there for you at your worst (or drunkest), welcomed you without judgement, and fed you eggs at 3am.
+Fran's at Yonge & College is an institution, and while some might say it's past its prime, most would be sad if it ever closed.
+She's kind of like an old friend that's been there for you at your worst (or drunkest), welcomed you without judgment, and fed you eggs at 3 a.m.